 Your SSD attorney can answer any questions your physician has when completing the form.

 During the initial application and reconsideration (the first level of appeal) reviews, disability examiners generally do not consider take the medical source statement when making a decision regarding your SSD application.
 However, if your application is denied during the initial review and reconsideration – which it most likely will be – the medical source statement becomes very important during the administrative law hearing.
 The administrative law judge almost always gives medical source statements full consideration, especially when they have been completed by a physician who has regularly treated the claimant for the disabling condition.
 Your SSD attorney will discuss with you whether the medical source statement should be submitted with the initial application or during the appeal process, should your claim be denied.

 Are you applying for SSD benefits for the first time or do you need help with an application that has been denied?
-Contact Neil H. Good at #(847) 577-4476 or complete this form online for a free case evaluation.
+Contact The Good Law Group at #(847) 577-4476 or complete this form online for a free case evaluation.